Classes and Credits Summary

 Research Seminar (4 credits, graded).
 This is the core course of the program where students conduct independent research on a topic of their choice and produce a substantial research paper of 20-30 pages.
 The course is Friday morning from 10AM - 12 Noon.
 Credit for majors other than Political Science can be assigned with oversight from faculty in other departments.
 This course also fills upper level writing requirements.

 Internship (2 credits, Pass/Fail): Internship hours are Monday - Thursday, 9AM - 5PM.
 Credit for majors other than Political Science can be assigned with oversight from faculty in other departments.

 Speakers Course (1 credit, Pass/Fail, Political Science): Dinner is provided at this Monday evening course.
 High profile speakers are brought in each week to discuss their organizations with students.
 Attendance is required.

 Electives (3 credits each, graded): Offered by faculty from Michigan, California, Pennsylvania and Washington University.
-Specific electives may vary each term, although the populart Theater and Politics course is (eligible for theater or English credits) is offered every semester.
+Specific electives may vary each term, the popular Theater and Politics course is (eligible for theater or English credits) is only offered during the fall semester.
 Students may take 1 or 2 electives which are offered evenings or Friday afternoons.
 Credit for electives offered by other schools appears on Uof M student transcripts.